relayable-org/flarecheck/README.md

 # flarecheck
-Checks list of domains if use Cloudflare
+Checks list of domains (IPs and Headers) if service uses Cloudflare and generates an HTML page of results.